bradcfisher/OctoPrint-ExcludeRegionPlugin/README.md

 [Inspected Gcode Commands](#inspected-gcode-commands) section below for a list of Gcodes that will not be affected by these settings).

+If inside an excluded region, the commands defined here will be excluded from being processed when they are encountered.
+Depending on how they are configured, the command execution may be deferred until after the tool leaves the exclusion region.
+If commands are deferred for later processing using the First or Last options, they will be executed in the general order they are encountered.
+For the Merge option, the merged command will be executed at the position of the last instance encountered.

 You can add a new entry at the bottom by entering a Gcode (e.g. "G4", "M204", etc), selecting the exclusion mode to apply, providing an optional description for the entry, and clicking the "+" button.